 2010 Newmans’ Own Foundation: $7,500

 - Funds BU students working with A Room to Heal nonprofit to renovate/create 1-3 special healing rooms for children with serious medical illnesses.

 New York State Campus Compact VISTA Program: $17,000—3 years renewable

 President's Honor Roll: Binghamton University was officially recognized for its commitment to volunteering, service-learning, and civic engagement by again being listed on the President’s Higher Education Community Service Honor Roll.
-In 2009, Binghamton was the first and only SUNY campus to be recognized with distinction.
-Recognized in 2006, 2007, 2008, 2009, 2010, 2012, and for our 7th consecutive year in 2013.
+Received every year since its inception in 2006.

 Conversations in the Disciplines Program for the project Knowledge-Sharing to Improve Health Outcomes for Children: $5,000

 NASPA's Lead Initiative on Civic Learning and Democratic Engagement comprises a network of 92 NASPA member colleges and universities committed to encouraging and highlighting the work of student affairs in making civic learning and democratic engagement a part of every student's college education.